 NY MCTD 186c Tax: A tax levied on telecommunications services for the NY Metropolitan Commuter Transportation District.

-Paperbill Charge: This charge applies to business and residential accounts in certain states for those customers who choose to continue to receive a paper bill.
-Fee is designed to recover the cost of producing a paper bill.
+Paperbill fee: This charge applies to business accounts in certain states for those customers who choose to continue to receive a paper bill.
+The fee is designed to recover the cost of producing a paper bill.
 In lieu of a paper invoice, customers may elect to receive an electronic invoice at no charge.

 Poison Control Fund: A fee imposed by the state for the purpose of establishing and maintaining a poison control system.